gibsonMatt/stacks-pairwise/README.md

 # stacksPairwise

-Properly calculate pairwise sequence divergence between samples from [Stacks](http://catchenlab.life.illinois.edu/stacks/) RAD genotyping output.
+Calculate pairwise sequence divergence between samples from [Stacks](http://catchenlab.life.illinois.edu/stacks/) RAD genotyping output.
 Simply supply the path to a `samples.fa` file generated from a Stacks run and a text file with individuals to calculate divergence between.
 By default all pairwise comparisons are made.

+Calculating pairwise sequence divergence across the genome from a vcf file output from Stacks (e.g., using vcftools --windowed-pi) will ignore invariant sites and lead to overestimation of the levels of segregating nucleotide diversity.
+Instead, it is more appropriate to calculate this on a "per-RADtag" basis.

 ## Requirements